 Even in milder cases, cerebral palsy will have an impact on daily life from infancy onward.
 While there is no cure for cerebral palsy, there are long-term therapy options to improve the overall quality of life.
 These kinds of treatments may be required throughout the patient’s life:

 - Assisted living stays or in-home care visits

 In severe cases, surgeries may also be required to deal with symptoms, including orthopedic surgery on affected extremities, gastrointestinal surgery for inserting a feeding tube, and corrective vision surgery.

 These constant therapeutic treatments and possible surgical requirements are difficult for both the cerebral palsy patient and family members as bills pile up.
 If the original traumatic brain injury was caused by negligence, you have a legal right to seek compensation for medical costs, inability to hold down a job, pain and suffering, and ongoing expenses for therapy.

 Has Cerebral Palsy Affected Your Family’s Lives?

 If you or a close loved one are suffering from cerebral palsy caused by a traumatic brain injury, you may be owed damages for the massive impact on your life.
-Contact us today for a consultation and see if we can help you recover what you are owed while holding negligent parties responsible for the injury.
+Contact an experienced Richmond Personal Injury Lawyer today for a consultation and see if we can help you recover what you are owed while holding negligent parties responsible for the injury.